alsandbox/DayIncreaseBotTgCpp/README.md

+> _Currently offline while being prepared for deployment on a Raspberry Pi._

 ## About
 A simple [Telegram bot](https://t.me/DayIncreaseBot) that tracks the growing daylight from the winter to the summer solstice.
 It can be used in group chats, where the location should be sent as a reply to the bot’s message: "To receive the info, please share your location:".